VCGI/standards-and-guidelines-dev/parcels/VT_Parcel_Data_Standard_v3.x.md

 - [ ] Maintain a list of parcel changes each year to facilitate updates.
 Collect and organize corresponding source documents including surveys, plats, and deeds.
 Copies of recent surveys may also be available in the [Vermont Land Survey Library](https://maps.vcgi.vermont.gov/landsurveylibrary/) which is integrated into the Parcel Viewer.

+- [ ] Maintain a Discrepancies List to track existing issues with parcel data that the vendor/GIS staff should address in the subsequent update.

+- [ ] Review the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6), particularly the ‘Town Match Status’ tab, to locate parcels that may not have a match in the statewide Grand List (e.g., a missing or incorrect SPAN).
+Review all Unmatched parcels and add any changes/corrections to list of updates.

+- [ ] Send the vendor/GIS staff the list of changes and discrepancies needed to perform updates.
+Support update process by answering questions and making source materials available.

+- [ ] Review best practices around inactive parcels and determine how the municipality accounts for them spatially, if at all.

+- [ ] If necessary, work with vendor/GIS staff to prioritize issues to be addressed in the current update and those that may be reserved for later updates.
+Not all edits may make it in one update cycle.

+- [ ] Review updated parcels prior to submittal to VCGI.
+Confirm that parcels without SPANs have been reviewed/resolved, inactive parcels are included if desired, multi-SPAN parcels are accurately represented, and large differences between deeded and GIS acreages are examined.
+Verify other documented changes and discrepancies have been addressed.
+Provide feedback to vendor/GIS staff as needed.

+- [ ] Verify that vendor/GIS staff understands how to upload final products to VCGI via the [web submission form](https://vcgi.vermont.gov/data-and-programs/share-map-data), and that submittals have been received/published as expected using the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6).
+The status map is refreshed weekly; towns listed in the publishing queue are typically reviewed and published by VCGI within 1 to 3 weeks of receipt.

+- [ ] Review the municipality’s update information in the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6) by selecting the town in the upper right search bar.
+Confirm that information in the right-side panel related to parcel maintenance (GIS publish date, current vendor, update frequency, etc.) is correct.
+Contact VCGI with any updates or changes.

+- [ ] If working with a mapping vendor, revisit contract as needed.
+Consider any revisions based on desired deliverables (town-specific digital parcel viewer, paper maps, PDFs, etc.), budget, adherence to parcel data standards, timeline and schedule, etc.

+### Checklist for Municipalities Finding a Mapping Vendor and/or Updating Parcel Data without a Mapping Vendor or GIS Staff

+- [ ] Review the most recent parcel data for your municipality using the [Parcel Viewer](https://maps.vcgi.vermont.gov/parcelviewer/) and the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6).

+-[ ] Review parcel data maintenance practices of other municipalities using the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6), particularly practices of neighboring towns and common [mapping vendors](https://airtable.com/appI2jeVIZTBdYISK/shrARBcXQsMkEvxz3/tbl1phknn1b8uhXt2) across the state.
+[Regional planning commissions](https://www.vapda.org/regions.html) (RPCs) may also be able to contract for parcel mapping services.

+- [ ] Determine the frequency and immediate need for updates based on the number of discrepancies and changes each year.

+- [ ] Determine if there are official or employees of the municipality with the training, skills, and resources to support the town in making GIS/digital parcel data updates.
+If so, see checklist above.

+- [ ] Review best practices around inactive parcels and determine how the municipality accounts for them spatially, if at all.

+- [ ] If no municipal employees are available or able to perform parcel data updates, reach out to the appropriate RPC and/or mapping vendors to determine availability for services.
+Send a Request for Proposals (RFP) to interested parties outlining the needs and expectations of the municipality.

+- [ ] Select a mapping vendor based on best fit including qualifications, price, and desired deliverables.
+At a minimum, mapping vendors should provide digital parcel data that is suitable for submittal to VCGI based on the standards in this document.
+Confirm that the municipality will own the final deliverables it paid for and will not have to pay again to access them in the future.

+- [ ] Even without a mapping vendor or GIS staff, keep an ongoing list of parcel changes and a Discrepancies List.
+Collect and organize corresponding source documents including surveys, plats, and deeds, including any submissions to the [[Vermont Land Survey Library](https://maps.vcgi.vermont.gov/landsurveylibrary/).
+Maintaining good documentation of parcel changes and source documents will greatly facilitate updates when resources, staff, and/or funds allow.
+[Contact VCGI](https://vcgi.vermont.gov/resources/frequently-asked-questions/parcel-program-faqs#24) as needed for additional guidance and to communicate potential limitations surrounding updates.

+### Checklist for Mapping Vendors or Municipal Staff when performing Parcel Data Updates

+- [ ] Download published parcel data from the [Open Geodata Portal](https://geodata.vermont.gov/) for the municipality in geodatabase format.
+This ensures the most current version of the parcels will be updated, including any edits made by VCGI following the previous submission by the municipality/vendor.

+- [ ] Data can also be loaded into the [empty Geodatabase Template](https://vcgi.vermont.gov/document/geodatabase-template-parcel-data-standard), which contains the appropriate layers, schema, and domains for parcel data.
+Update the file and folder names per the Format and Naming Convention section of this document.

+- [ ] Using the municipality’s compiled list of updates and resources (surveys, deeds, municipal Grand List, etc.), perform GIS edits to the data in ArcGIS Pro 3.X or another compatible mapping software.
+Document edits in the appropriate fields of the Active parcels layer as needed.

+- [ ] Review best practices around inactive parcels and determine how the municipality accounts for them spatially, if at all.

+- [ ] Communicate with the municipality regarding their Discrepancy List; confirm existing/known issues with current parcels are addressed using appropriate source documents.

+- [ ] Review the Data Quality Challenges section as needed to confirm that multi-part polygons, inactive parcels, multi-SPAN parcels and unlanded structures, road centerlines, and parcels without SPANs are being represented in the layer correctly.

+- [ ] Review multi-SPAN parcels: confirm correct syntax is used for placeholder SPANs in the Active parcels layer (see the Parcels with Multiple SPANs section of this document).

+- [ ] Review the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6), particularly the ‘Town Match Status’ tab, to locate parcels that may not have a match in the statewide Grand List (e.g., a missing or incorrect SPAN).
+Review all Unmatched parcels and address any changes/corrections to the extent possible.
+Additional communication with town officials may be required.

+- [ ] Perform topology check on parcels to confirm layer does not include gaps or overlaps.

+- [ ] Confirm that in the Active parcels layer all ‘PARCEL’ entries in the PROPTYPE field are either ‘MATCH’ or ‘UNMATCHED’ in the MATCHSTAT field.
+The MATCHSTAT ‘EXEMPT’ should only be used for roads, water bodies, and some railroad features.

+- [ ] Check SPAN field in Active parcels layer for duplicates (not permitted).
+Duplicates often result when a parcel is subdivided but SPANs have not been updated.

+- [ ] Submit a draft version of a parcel data update to the municipality for review.
+Work with the municipality to address any unresolved or erroneous items using necessary source documents.

+- [ ] Prior to finalizing updated parcels, confirm that data are formatted correctly and adhere to standard requirements, including coordinate system, naming conventions, schema, and metadata.

+- [ ] Submit finalized, zipped geodatabase file to VCGI using the [web submission form](https://vcgi.vermont.gov/data-and-programs/share-map-data).
+VCGI will confirm receipt via email, and the municipality will appear in the ‘In Publishing Queue’ map of the [Town Mapping Status Application](https://experience.arcgis.com/experience/d88b19e908a1460da8bcb7326f7c2ec6) (application is updated weekly, therefore submitted town may not appear immediately).

 ## Glossary
 **Abutting** - Sharing a contiguous border or boundary.